tdfranklin/portfolio-kami/about.md

 I am now currently enrolled in [Bloc](https://www.bloc.io).
 It's quite an interesting journey and I'm learning so much, but you can read more about that [here]({{ site.baseurl }}{% post_url 2017-05-03-starting-bloc-pt1 %}).

 I'm 33 years old and married to my beautiful wife, Holly, for almost 10 years.
 We have two amazing children - Zoey and Jude, 9 and 1.
-We currently live in Clinton, MS but are planning on moving to (most likely) Denver, CO once I finish my course with Bloc.
+We currently live in Clinton, MS but are planning on moving to Denver, CO this summer.
 Along with my passion for programming, I also have several other hobbies, including gaming (both video games and board games) and also I'm working on painting the miniatures for several of my board games.

 ---